CraigB-spinner/Arcade-Spinner/laggy_mouse.md

 on the same line separated from other stuff by spaces
 This parameter enforces a mouse polling rate of ?
 62.5Hz ? and reduces any quick movement lag.
 **0** or **1** - 1000Hz, **2** - 500Hz, **4** - 250Hz, **8** - 125Hz, **16** - 62.5Hz
-(Micro-controller is updating mouse as fast as main loop() and any axes interrupt(s) being serviced.)
+(Micro-controller is updating mouse as fast as main loop() and any axes interrupt(s) being serviced. avg 40 - 100 µS)

 `sudo reboot`